 The University has no independent bonding authority.
-All revenue bonds must be approved by and arranged through the Rhode Island Board of Governors for Higher Education.
+All revenue bonds must be approved by and arranged through the Rhode Island Health and Education Building Corporation.
 Debt related to revenue bonds is reported on the University's financial statements.
 Debt related to general obligations bonds is reflected on the state of Rhode Island's financial statements.
-As of June 30, 2012, the Board of Governors for Higher Education general revenue bonds are rated by Moody's as Aa3 and Baa2 on insured bonds, A1 on uninsured bonds and Standard and Poor's rating services have given rates of AA- and BBB on insured bonds, A+ on uninsured bonds.
+As of June 30, 2013, the University of Rhode Island general revenue bonds are rated by Moody's as Aa3 and Standard and Poor's rating services have given rates of A+.

-More detailed information about the University's long-term liabilities is presented in note 8 to the financial statements.
+More detailed information about the University's long-term liabilities is presented in note 9 to the financial statements.